War in Afghanistan (2001–2021): 2014–2015: Withdrawal and increase of insurgency

 Heavy fighting occurred in Kunduz Province, which was the site of clashes from 2009 onwards.
-In May 2015, flights into the northern city of Kunduz were suspended due to weeks of clashes between the Afghan security forces and the Taliban outside the city.
-The intensifying conflict in the Northern Char Dara District within the Kunduz province led the Afghan government to enlist local militia fighters to bolster opposition to the Taliban insurgency.
-In June, the Taliban intensified attacks around Kunduz city as part of a major offensive in an attempt to capture it; tens of thousands of inhabitants were displaced internally.
+In May 2015, flights into the Kunduz city were suspended due to weeks of clashes between the Afghan security forces and the Taliban outside the city.
+The intensifying conflict in the Northern Char Dara District within Kunduz Province led the Afghan government to enlist local militia fighters to bolster opposition to the Taliban insurgency.
+In June, the Taliban intensified attacks around Kunduz city as part of a major offensive to try and capture it; tens of thousands of inhabitants were displaced internally.
 The government recaptured the Char Dara district after roughly a month of fighting.

-In late September, Taliban forces launched an attack on Kunduz city, seizing several outlying villages and entering the city.
+In late September, Taliban forces launched an attack on Kunduz city, seizing outlying villages and entering the city.
 The Taliban stormed the regional hospital and clashed with security forces at the nearby university.
 The fighting saw the Taliban attack from four different districts: Char Dara to the west, Aliabad to the southwest, Khanabad to the east, and Imam Saheb to the north.
 The Taliban took the Zakhel and Ali Khel villages on the highway leading south, which connects the city to Kabul and Mazar-e Sharif through Aliabad district.
 They reportedly made their largest gains in the southwest of Kunduz, where some armed local communities had started supporting the Taliban.
 Taliban fighters had allegedly blocked the route to the airport, to prevent civilians fleeing the city.
 One witness reported that the headquarters of the National Directorate of Security was set on fire.

-In January 2015, the Islamic State caliphate established a branch in Afghanistan called Khorasan (ISKP, or ISIS-K) and began recruiting fighters and clashing with the Taliban.
+In January 2015, the Islamic State caliphate (IS) established a branch in Afghanistan called Khorasan (ISIS-K), and began recruiting fighters and clashing with the Taliban.
 It was created after pledging allegiance to the self-assumed worldwide caliph Abu Bakr al-Baghdadi.
-On 18 March, Hafiz Wahidi, ISIL's replacement deputy Emir in Afghanistan, was killed by the Afghan Armed Forces, along with 9 other ISIL militants accompanying him.
+On 18 March, Hafiz Wahidi, IS' replacement deputy Emir in Afghanistan, was killed by the Afghan Armed Forces, along with 9 other IS militants accompanying him.